A Bit More on the Marcellus

 In Pennsylvania over the last few years, the public discussion included everything above, but especially focused on jobs and the economy and taxation.
 Every major gas-producing state in the US except Pennsylvania had taxes or fees that provided notable funds to the public coffers, with Pennsylvania having only a relatively quite small local impact fee.
 Those who favored the no-taxes approach in Pennsylvania typically have argued that taxes might drive away the gas companies.
 Supporters of taxing have often noted that no gas company would be stupid enough to come into Pennsylvania assuming the no-tax position was guaranteed for the long term.
 The companies can look across the nation, see that every gas-producing state except Pennsylvania had levied taxes, and that Pennsylvania had budget problems that could be eased by levying taxes, and it seems reasonable that a planner for a company would run the numbers assuming that Pennsylvania would follow all the other states.

 However, once a company decided to enter the state, a good business person would note that production achieved before any taxes were levied would be more valuable.
 This might justify hiring more workers and otherwise working faster, which would stimulate the economy but provide less long-term stability.
 It also might justify cutting some corners, allowing more leakage or otherwise adopting less-efficient but faster approaches.
-Reliable studies balancing these issues were lagging behind the pace of development in summer of 2012.
+Reliable studies balancing these issues have been lagging behind the pace of development.

 A Resource Curse?

 Lurking behind all of this discussion is something that economists argue about a lot, called the “Resource Curse.”
-With certain notable exceptions, countries that rely heavily on extraction of concentrated valuable resources (diamonds or oil, for example) have often had less economic growth than might be expected based on the size of the economic input from the resource, and many residents of western democracies do not like the social conditions in such resource-producing states.
-(You can think of the leading oil exporters, including Saudi Arabia, Russia, Norway, Iran, United Arab Emirates, Venezuela, Kuwait, Nigeria, and Algeria, and decide whether this “academic” view of the resource-reliant economies seems accurate, nearly accurate with maybe a few exceptions, or really wrong.)
+With certain notable exceptions, countries that rely heavily on the extraction of concentrated valuable resources (diamonds or oil, for example) have often had less economic growth than might be expected based on the size of the economic input from the resource, and many residents of western democracies do not like the social conditions in such resource-producing states.
+(You can think of the leading oil exporters in recent years, including Saudi Arabia, Russia, Norway, Iran, United Arab Emirates, Venezuela, Kuwait, Nigeria, and Algeria, and decide whether this “academic” view of the resource-reliant economies seems accurate, nearly accurate with maybe a few exceptions, or really wrong.)
 Mere production of fossil fuel is not seen as an economically bad thing by the economists who have recognized the resource curse; the worry is attached to reliance on the money from the valuable resource (the US is a major oil producer, but oil production is not a dominant part of our economy).
-There are many ideas on why the resource curse exists (and a few experts who still deny that it exists); perhaps the most common idea is that people put effort into controlling the temporary resource rather than building a sustainable society, they end up with a poorer place to live.
+There are many ideas on why the resource curse exists (and a few experts who still deny that it exists); perhaps the most common idea is that if people put effort into controlling the temporary resource rather than building a sustainable society, they end up with a poorer place to live.

-The observation of the author is that, as of summer, 2012, there had been rather little public discussion in Pennsylvania on whether reliance on a soon-to-be-depleted natural resource was the best way forward for the Commonwealth.
+The observation of the author is that there has been rather little public discussion in Pennsylvania on whether reliance on a soon-to-be-depleted natural resource is the best way forward for the Commonwealth.